ncatlab/nlab-content/pages/7/3/7/6/16737/content.md

 [[David Olive]] (in [Olive & Landsberg 1989](#OliveLand89)) writes:

-> The results...add the stunning new question as to why nature has an apparent predilection for exceptional structures such as the E groups.
+> The results... add the stunning new question as to why nature has an apparent predilection for exceptional structures such as the E groups.

 and:

 > I sense that the trail of exceptional structures is growing even warmer.

 [Baez 95](#Baez95), in a context of the role of the [[monster group]] in [[physics]], writes: